Case Study: Mill vs Maven

 }

-While the number of lines of code written is not that different, the Mill configuration
+The number of lines of code written is not that different, and in fact both Mill and Maven

 ,